 In northern Thailand, Lampang in particular, the coffee culture is strong.
 Many of the surrounding villages and mountains in Lampang grow a variety of coffee beans, arabica being the most prominent.

-Because of this, Lampang coffee cafe culture has skyrocketed, with new cafes opening each week.
-I honestly can’t even keep track of them.
-I’ve created a google map of all the coffee shops I can find.
-I’ve been to many of these too.
-It’s normally how I spend my Sundays.
+Because of this, Lampang’s number of coffee cafes have skyrocketed, with new cafes opening each week.
+I honestly couldn’t even keep track of them, even when I lived there.
+I created a google map of all the coffee shops I could find, including many that I visited.
+It was how my friends and I would typically spend our Sundays.

 A few of my personal favorite coffee shops include Go Cafe (offers soy milk), Dapbliw (outside sitting area overlooking rice fields, 3km out of town), Jojo’s Art Cafe (outdoors, but great working space), and Flat White (flat white coffee is available and cold brew).
 Coffee prices will vary.
 Some can be a little as 30 baht, while others can be upwards to 100+baht.